 A study published in the Journal of Sports Medicine and Physical Fitness found that, after a year-long trial, participants who had adopted a new balanced diet and regularly ran over 5km reduced their fat mass by an average of 5.58kg.

-Should you buy a treadmill in the Prime Early Access Sale?
+Should you buy a treadmill this Amazon Prime Day?

-If you have your heart set on a specific machine, and you see that it has been significantly discounted in the Prime Early Access Sale, we’d recommend you don’t hang about; the sale event only lasts for 48 hours and there may well be limited stock available.
+If you have your heart set on a specific machine, and you see that it has been significantly discounted for Amazon Prime Day, we’d recommend you don’t hang about; the sale event only lasts for 48 hours and there may well be limited stock available.

 Before you purchase, make sure you take the points above into consideration.
 Buy the machine with the greatest continuous horsepower and biggest-sized tread that you can afford, if you want something that will last for a while.